huzaifa242/Stalkbook/README.md

 • The Application will be live on ````http://localhost:4200/````

-*Now you are Ready to Stalk Profiles*
+*Now you are Ready to Stalk Profiles.*